-The dsn (data source name) is the TNS entry (from the Oracle names server or the third source file) or is a string like the one returned from makedsn().
+The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from makedsn().
 If only one parameter is passed, a connect string is assumed which is to be of the format user/password@dsn, the same format accepted by Oracle applications such as SQLPlus.

-If the mode is specified, it must be one of SYSDBA, SYSASM, SYSOPER, SYSBKP, SYSDGD, SYSKMT or SYSRAC which are defined at the module level; otherwise, it defaults to the normal mode of connecting.
+If the mode is specified, it must be one of the connection authorization modes which are defined at the module level.